rxcomm/encoDHer/ANONYMOUS.md

 The included headers will:

-1) send the message to two different mail2news servers.
+1) send the message to two different mail2news servers
 2) have hsub subject c73...
 3) will be posted at alt.anonymous.messages
 4) will be (hopefully - although it doesn't really matter) unarchived in one week.